jenkinsci/JenkinsPipelineUnit/README.md

 }
 ```

-This test will print the call stack of the execution :
+This test will print the call stack of the execution, which should look like so:

 ```text
    exampleJob.run()